Pterko/tg-chat-webapp-protection-bot/README.md

 # Telegram Chat Webapp Protection Bot

-Protect your Telegram chats using the WebApp (MiniApps) Telegram technology enhanced with the power of Recaptcha.
-This bot supports integration with various captcha providers as per the need.
+Secure your Telegram chats using the WebApp (MiniApps) Telegram technology, powered by Recaptcha.

 ## Table of Contents